Lexpedite/blawx/blawx/README.md

     * Overrides
     * Disjunction
   * Random
+    * Get the reasoner to use #Pred statements properly.
     * Bring the help files back in to the main site.
     * Create an app that will collect input in an auto-generated interface and run a predefined query
     * Add the ability to save queries to a workspace
     * Add the ability to make a workspace or query public or not
     * GitHub integration
     * Update the help files for the new blocks and reasoner.
     * Upgrade to the new JSON serialization method for Blockly
     * Fix the CSS and templates to be minimal
     * Import legal documents from external sources